Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Your blade crackles with pure magical power.
 Make a basic attack against a creature of your choice.
-If you hit, all damage dealt is converted to arcane damage and they are teleported up to 10 feet to an empty tile of your choice.
+If you hit, all damage dealt is converted to arcane damage and teleport the creature hit up to 2 tiles.

 ### Avatar of the Weave - Miracle